 Floor Area Ratio (FAR) indicates the correlation between the plot area on which the building is constructed and the building floor area that can be used or is allowed to be used.

 A higher floor area ratio implies an urban or denser construction.
-FAR is determined by the municipalities and differs from one locality to another.
+FAR guidelines are determined by the municipalities and differ from one locality to another.

 The floor area ratio can be determined by using the following formula:

 Floor Area Ratio (FAR) = Total Building Floor Area/ Gross Lot Area

 - Floor Area Ratio (FAR) refers to the relationship between the area upon which the building is constructed and the building floor area that is usable or is allowed to be used.